 Maximizing supply chain performance at the lowest operating costs and the lowest inventory levels means eliminating duplication of facilities and redundancy of vehicles and routes.
 It means reducing safety stock and work-in-process inventory at facilities.

 In your supply chain model, efficiency needs to be carefully balanced with responsiveness in order to properly manage risk in the environments where your supply chain operates.
-And the balance between the two is always evolving.
+And the balance between the two is always evolving as that environment changes.